-Feeling comfortable with breastfeeding your baby, now you’re going back to work.
-That’s okay.
+Feeling comfortable with breastfeeding your baby and now you’re going back to work.
 You should be able to keep breastfeeding.
 There’s a federal law that requires employers to provide a “reasonable” amount of time and “a private space other than a bathroom” for expressing milk.

 Ironically, in the U.S. Capitol, this wasn’t the case for working mothers who are government employees.
 For a work force of 7,000 women working in the Capitol, there were only 12 lactation rooms.
-The necessary total is closer to 42.
+For that size group, the necessary total is closer to 42.
 This also means there weren’t enough accessible places for tourists or constituents.

 However, that changed on June 9, 2016!

 The House passed an amendment to meet the GSA (General Services Administration) standards for lactation space support.
 Now all the office buildings in the Capitol will have to have proper, adequate space for lactation support.

 Help for working mothers, support for breastfeeding and doing all this in a bi-partisan manner.
 That was productive news from Congress.
 The authors of this amendment were Representative Peter Welch (D-VT), Representative Jaime Herrera Beutler (R-WA) and Representative Doris Matsui (D-CA).